rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 > Importing a new webpack dependency may have side effects you did not anticipate

-To avoid any misunderstanding about the affects of adding new dependencies to Wepback, it helps to have a visual model of the webpack "chunks".
+To avoid any misunderstanding about the affects of adding new dependencies to webpack, it helps to have a visual model of the webpack "chunks".
 The `webpack-bundle-analyzer` is a good place to start.

 ## Extracting common chunks